TimeleapLabs/unchained/quickstart.md

 - `rpc.avalanche_fuji`: You need to modify the `avalanche_fuji` RPC address to one of your choice.
 You can find a list of Avalanche Fuji RPC nodes on [Chainlist](https://chainlist.org/chain/43113).

+ You can also use RPC nodes that start with 'wss://' instead of 'https://'.

 ## Starting the Unchained Validator